Nickolas-Stenstrom/CS-Capstone-Project/README.md

 Installation

 Step 1: You can download the game right from Github by clicking the green button that says "Code," and then clicking "Download Zip."
 This
-        Will also give you all of the files on Github, which aren't necessary to run the game.
+        will also give you all of the files on Github, which aren't necessary to run the game.
 You can delete the "Assets" folder if you'd like since it isn't needed to play the game.

 Step 2: Extract the folder anywhere on your computer.